 On this page

 A new $100 million state-of-the-art secondary school will be built in Whyalla to accommodate 1500 students in years 7 to 12.
 This includes 48 inclusive places for students with disability.

 The new school will be located on Nicolson Avenue in Whyalla Norrie in between the UniSA and TAFE campuses, forming an education precinct to provide students with strong links to further study options.

-Significant stakeholder consultation was undertaken by the Department to inform plans for the school.
+Significant stakeholder consultation was undertaken by the department to inform plans for the school.
 The new school has been designed to reflect contemporary education environments and will focus on supporting future skills needs that lead to jobs.